 - a.
-Subject to any applicable laws, including privacy laws, the Institution shall advise the relevant Agency or SRCR immediately of any allegations related to activities funded by the Agency that may involve significant financial, health and safety, or other risks. - b.
-The Institution shall write a letter to the SRCR confirming whether or not the Institution is proceeding with an investigation where the SRCR was copied on the allegation or advised as per ArticleSection 4.4.a.
-If a breach is confirmed at the inquiry stage, reporting requirements outlined in ArticleSection 4.4.c apply. - c.
-The Institution shall prepare a report for the SRCR on each investigation it conducts in response to an allegation of policy breaches related to a funding application submitted to an Agency or to an activity funded by an Agency.
-Subject to any applicable laws, including privacy laws, each report shall include the following information: - the specific allegation(s), a summary of the finding(s) and reasons for the finding(s);
+Subject to any applicable laws, including privacy laws, the institution shall advise the relevant Agency or SRCR immediately of any allegations related to activities funded by the Agency that may involve significant financial, health and safety, or other risks. - b.
+The institution shall write a letter to the SRCR confirming whether or not the institution is proceeding with an investigation where the SRCR was copied on the allegation or advised as per Article 4.4(a).
+If a breach is confirmed at the inquiry stage, reporting requirements outlined in Article 4.4(c) apply. - c.
+The institution shall prepare a report for the SRCR on each investigation it conducts in response to an allegation of policy breaches related to a funding application submitted to an Agency or to an activity funded by an Agency.
+Subject to any applicable laws, including privacy laws, each report shall include the following information: - the specific allegation(s), a summary of the finding(s) and reasons for the finding(s); - the process and time lines followed for the inquiry and/or investigation; - the researcher's response to the allegation, investigation and findings, and any measures the researcher has taken to rectify the breach; and - the institutional investigation committee's decisions and recommendations and actions taken by the institution.

-- the process and time lines followed for the inquiry and/or investigation; - the researcher's response to the allegation, investigation and findings, and any measures the researcher has taken to rectify the breach; and - the institutional investigation committee's decisions and recommendations and actions taken by the Institution.
+The institution's report should not include:

-The Institution's report should not include:
+- information that is not related specifically to Agency funding and policies; or - personal information about the researcher, or any other person, that is not material to the institution's findings and its report to the SRCR.

-- information that is not related specifically to Agency funding and policies; or - personal information about the researcher, or any other person, that is not material to the Institution's findings and its report to the SRCR. - d.
-The institution should submit Inquiry letters or inquiry reports and investigation reports should be submitted to the SRCR within two and seven months, respectively, of receipt of anthe allegation by the Institution.
+d.
+The institution should submit inquiry letters or inquiry reports to the SRCR within two months of receipt of an allegation.
 If an investigation is warranted, the institution has an additional five months following the end of the inquiry to conduct an investigation and submit its report to the SRCR.
 The institution therefore has a total of seven months from the date of receipt of an allegation that results in an investigation to report to the SRCR.
-These timelines may be extended in consultation with the SRCR if circumstances warrant, and with periodicmonthly updates provided to the Agency SRCR until the investigation is complete.
+These timelines may be extended in consultation with the SRCR if circumstances warrant, and with periodic updates provided to the SRCR until the investigation is complete.